 The written procedures herein serve as the foundation of a successful IDDE Program and help to achieve General Permit compliance.
 However, implementation of the procedures is critical for achieving the IDDE Program goal to eliminate non-stormwater discharges to BCC's storm sewer system and ultimately receiving waters.
 As referenced throughout this manual, the IDDE Program relies on supplemental materials to assist with implementation and documentation.
 Documentation that procedures have been implemented is critical to demonstrate permit compliance in the case of a regulatory audit.
-Operations and maintenance staff who are identified for IDDE training should be familiar with each Section of this Manual, BCC's IDDE Field Guide, and the supplemental materials provided in the Appendices of this Manual, which include:
+Operations and maintenance staff who are identified for IDDE training should be familiar with each Section of this manual, BCC's IDDE Field Guide, and the supplemental materials provided in the Appendices of this manual, which include:

-- Outfall Screening Form This form is used for outfall screening to assist in determining the potential of an illicit discharge.
-The form is in Appendix A. - IDDE Tracking Form A form to assist with ensuring documentation required by the General Permit for each investigation regarding any suspected illicit discharge.
-To be completed by the BCC Director of Facilities and Safety; but required information may be needed from operations and maintenance staff to assist with the completion of the form.
-The form is in Appendix B. - Reportable Discharge Form This form is used for reporting an illicit discharge to DEQ.
-The form is in Appendix C. - IDDE Response Procedures This reference is used in the event of an illicit discharge.
-The procedures are in Appendix D.
+- Outfall Inspection Form This form is used for outfall screening to assist in determining the potential of an illicit discharge.
+The form is in Appendix A. - IDDE Response Procedures This reference is used in the event of an illicit discharge.
+The procedures are in Appendix B.